ibm-cloud-docs/containers/cs_versions_changelog.md

 <td>{{site.data.keyword.cloud_notm}} File Storage plug-in</td>
 <td>334</td>
 <td>338</td>
 <td>Updated incubator version to 1.8.
 File storage is provisioned to the specific zone that you select.
 You cannot update an existing (static) PV instance's labels, unless you are using a multizone cluster and need to add the region and zone labels.<br><br>Removed the default NFS version from the mount options in the IBM-provided file storage classes.
-The host's operating system now negotiates the NFS version with the IBM Cloud infrastructure (SoftLayer) NFS server.
+The host's operating system now negotiates the NFS version with the IBM Cloud infrastructure NFS server.
 To manually set a specific NFS version, or to change the NFS version of your PV that was negotiated by the host's operating system, see [Changing the default NFS version](/docs/containers?topic=containers-file_storage#nfs_version_class).</td>
 </tr>
 <tr>
 <td>Kubernetes</td>